Causal inference methods for combining randomized trials and observational studies: a review: Application: Effect of Tranexamic Acid

 \subsubsection{Context}

 CRASH-3 is a multi-centric randomized and placebo-controlled trial launched over 175 hospitals in 29 different countries \citep{crash3protocol}.
-This trial \modif{recruited} 9,202 adults --unusually large for a medical RCT--, all suffering from TBI with only intracranial bleeding, i.e., without major extracranial bleeding.
+This trial recruited 9,202 adults --unusually large for a medical RCT--, all suffering from TBI with only intracranial bleeding, i.e., without major extracranial bleeding.
 All participants were randomly administrated TXA \citep{crash32019,crash3}.
 The primary outcome studied is head-injury-related death in hospital within 28 days of injury in patients included and randomized within 3 hours of injury.
 The study concludes that the risk of head-injury-related death is 18.5\% in the TXA group versus 19.8\% in the placebo group.
-The causal effect, measured as a Risk Ratio (RR) was not significant (RR = 0.94 [95\% CI 0.86 - 1.02])), i.e, the study concludes on no effect of TXA on mortality when considering the total sample.
-Our data analysis focuses on the effect on the total sample as well, \modif{but note that CRASH-3 revealed a positive effect of TXA only when considering mild and moderate cases.
-In the Appendix, we provide a complementary analysis to study this sub-group.}
+The causal effect, measured as a Risk Ratio (RR) was not significant (RR = 0.94 [95\% CI 0.86 - 1.02])). \modif{Note that CRASH-3 revealed a positive effect of TXA only when considering mild and moderate cases.
+In the Appendix~\ref{app:trauma_strata}, we provide a complementary analysis to study this sub-group.}